George A. Hulett

 George Augustus Hulett (July 15, 1867 – September 6, 1955) was an American physical chemist, notable as scientific liaison to the British government during World War I on the subject of poison gasses in warfare.
-He was a member of the National Academy of Sciences.
+He was a member of the National Academy of Sciences and the American Philosophical Society.

 Hulett was the son of Frank Hulett, a rancher (and son of a successful western fur trader), and Lois Holmes, a recently emigrated Englishwoman.
 His early years were spent on the family's horse and cattle ranch in then-rural Dupage County, Illinois, where he became known as expert in repairing farm machinery.
 When George was in high school, a teacher praised his mathematical ability, with the result that his parents shipped him off to live with an uncle in Cleveland to attend Cleveland High School and then Oberlin Preparatory School.
 He entered Oberlin College in 1888.
 In 1890 he transferred to Princeton, from where he graduated in 1892 with a B.A.

 Hulett returned to Oberlin as an assistant in chemistry for four years, then moved to Leipzig, Germany to study under Wilhelm Ostwald for a Ph.D. in the new field of physical chemistry.
 His work there was on phase transitions in liquid crystals.
 He was known for hard work, not only in chemistry but in the mastery of Germany's national card game skat, as well as chess, billiards, and golf.
 Obtaining his degree in 1899, he took a position at the University of Michigan in Ann Arbor as the university's first instructor in physical chemistry.
 His vocation (chemistry) and avocation (golf) both there flourished.
 He was early to recognize and study the existence of fluids under negative pressure.
 Known as a vigorous "man's man", he lived the bachelor's life for several years with a rooming group of twelve men before marrying Dency Minerva Pierpont Barker in 1904.
 The marriage lasted more than 50 years, until his death.